Russian oligarch Yevgeny Prigozhin appears to admit to US election interference – KION546

 “Carefully, precisely, surgically and in our own way, as we know how.
 During our pinpoint operations, we will remove both kidneys and the liver at once,” he added.

+Russian government officials, including Putin, have consistently denied interfering in American politics.

+Prigozhin for years operated mostly in the shadows and behind the scenes.
+In recent months, however, he has developed a more public persona, possibly due to shifting power balances inside Russia as losses in Ukraine piled up.

-In September, Prigozhin also admitted to founding the Wagner Group — a private mercenary group accused of war crimes in Africa, Syria, and Ukraine — after years of denying involvement with the shadowy outfit.
+In September, Prigozhin admitted to founding the Wagner Group — a private mercenary group accused of war crimes in Africa, Syria and Ukraine — after years of denying involvement with the outfit.

+More recently, US and European officials alleged that Prigozhin is attempting to use the faltering war effort to jockey for increased influence in the Kremlin.
+Prigozhin reportedly confronted Putin directly about his belief that the conflict is being mismanaged.

+The Kremlin has denied that officials have criticized the management of the war.

 The-CNN-Wire